The Ultimate Guide to IT Asset Management

 Non-compliance: If you're not on top of your software license management, you could end up violating licensing agreements.
 This isn't just a slap on the wrist—it can lead to hefty fines and legal headaches.

-Security breaches: Let’s face it, in today’s world, inadequate management and monitoring of your IT assets can open the door to security breaches and data leaks, putting your organization at risk.
+Security breaches: Let's face it, in today's world, inadequate management and monitoring of your IT assets can open the door to security breaches and data leaks, putting your organization at risk, a challenge reflected by the 16,000 openings for information security analysts projected each year on average.

 Inaccurate inventory: Neglecting to keep your asset records spot-on can throw off your financial reporting, mess up resource allocation, and lead to splurging on things you don't need.